 I'd never heard of the Turnip Prize.
 Ingenious.
 Great write, great to see you back and writing! :-)

-Misbah Sheikh from The World of Poets on September 13, 2021:
+Misbah Sheikh from — This Existence Is Only an Illusion on September 13, 2021:

 As usual, an interesting read.
 Rutabagas, er, turnips, are back in fashion ;)